zognin/tp/docs/UserGuide.md

 ### 1.1 About BobTheBistroBoss

-BobTheBodyBuilder (BTBB) is a **desktop application for private gym managers to manage clients and orders, optimized for use via a command line interface (CLI).**
-Keeping track of information from memberships to order records for contact tracing can be a hassle if you are a one-man show.
+BobTheBistroBoss (BTBB) is a **desktop application that aims to help F&B businesses, by keeping track of logistics as well as providing valuable data visualizations, via a user-friendly command line interface (CLI).** Keeping track of information from inventory to order records for delivery can be a hassle if you are a one-man show.
 That's why, our application centralizes all data in one place, and even comes with a Graphical User Interface (GUI) to easily view and manoeuvre through client and order details.
-If you are looking to keep your physique, down to your finger muscles, in shape, give BTBB a try!
+If you are looking for an easy solution to manage your business, give BTBB a try!

 ## 2. Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java version 11 or above installed in your Computer.
+You may install the latest version of Java [here](https://www.oracle.com/java/technologies/downloads/).

-1. Download the jar file of the application.
+2. Download the jar file of the application.

-1. Copy the file to an empty folder.
+3. Copy the file to an empty folder.
 This will be the _home folder_ for BTBB.

-1. Double-click the file to start the application.
+4. Double-click the file to start the application.

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type any command in the command box and press the Enter key to execute it.<br>
    Some example commands you can try:
+   * **`help`** : Opens the help window
-   * **`list client`** : Lists all clients.
+   * **`list-c`** : Lists all clients.

-1. Refer to the [Features](#features) below for details of each command.
+7. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------